Introduction

 Combining Scrum and Kanban principles

-Scrumban merges Scrum’s structured sprints with Kanban’s visual workflow management.
-This hybrid approach retains Scrum’s iterative nature while incorporating Kanban’s continuous flow.
+Scrumban is a hybrid methodology that merges Scrum’s structured sprints with Kanban’s visual workflow management.
+This approach retains Scrum’s iterative nature while incorporating Kanban’s principles of continuous flow and visualisation.

 Benefits of the hybrid approach